dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 # Trace for performance analysis utility (dotnet-trace)

 The dotnet-trace tool is a cross-platform CLI global tool that enables the collection of .NET Core traces of a running process without any native profiler involved.
 It is built around the EventPipe technology of the .NET Core runtime as a cross-platform alternative to ETW on Windows and LTTng on Linux, which only work on a single platform.
-With EventPipe/dotnet-trace, we are trying to deliver the same experience on Windows, Linux, or macOS. dotnet-trace can be used on any .NET Core applications using versions .NET Core 3.0 Preview 5 or later.
+With EventPipe/dotnet-trace, we are trying to deliver the same experience on Windows, Linux, or macOS.

+`dotnet-trace` can be used on Linux, Mac, and Windows with runtime versions 3.0 or newer.

 ## Installing dotnet-trace